adrianparker/EatDailyJam/README.md

-EatDailyJam
+EatDailyJam - NO LONGER FUNCTIONAL
 ===========

-Downloads todays Daily Jam from dailyjam.co.nz.
+USED TO Download todays Daily Jam from dailyjam.co.nz.
+BUT now it doesn't because website shut down.
+Sorry.
+It was great while it lasted.
+The code is left up in case it's ever of use to someone... yeah me neither.

 This node.js command line app downloads the day's free music MP3 file from DailyJam.co.nz.